The Queen Sonja Art Stable: Renovations and current use

 Horses have not been kept in the stables since 1940 and after the end of the German occupation of Norway during the Second World War the building was mostly used as a storage facility and garage.
 King Harald decided to renovate the building as a present to his wife Queen Sonja on her 80th birthday celebration in 2017.
-The renovations were made with the combined efforts of Statsbygg, Riksantikvatren and Snøhetta.
+The renovations were made with the combined efforts of Statsbygg, Riksantikvaren and Snøhetta.

 The Art Stable will be open from March through December each year and function as a venue for exhibitions of art well as presentations on historical and cultural items from the Norwegian Royal Collections.